codecentric-labs-zero/django-project-template/README.md

 $ ./bootstrap.sh
 ```

-Please note that this must only be done once and that you'll need to be part
+Please note that this can only be done once and that you'll need to be part
 of the codecentric-labs-zero organizations on Heroku and GitHub for this to work.